-It may seem intimidating, but you’re already on your way to the 40 million word goal!
-Keep the conversation going and your child will be using the very words, songs, phrases and sentences with you and everyone they meet along their journey to reach spoken language success!
+Just remember you’re already on your way to the 40 million word goal!
+Keep the conversation going and your child will be using the very words, songs, phrases, and sentences they hear to reach spoken language success!

 For encouragement to meet the 40 million word goal, join the Family Support Community and hear from other families who are growing their child’s brain to listen, talk and read on par with their hearing siblings and friends!